The coolest coves in Cornwall

 7 of the coolest coves in Cornwall

 Portloe Cove is unspoilt and on the edge of one of the prettiest villages in Cornwall.
-Portloe village has escaped mass development because it’s built into such a steep sided cliff.
+The village of Portloe has escaped mass development because it’s built into such a steep sided cliff.
 With so few cars or tourists, it’s quiet here with and the drive from Tregony to get here is one of the most scenic drives in Cornwall.

 St Mawes is a quaint village and its long stretch of sand beach overlooks the River Fal, towards Falmouth.
 It’s less of a cove really but such a lovely place when it’s quiet, I couldn’t help but add it to the list.
 During the summer, it seems quite popular with the older generation.
 Needless to say, we didn’t stay long!
 St Mawes was the base for Robert Long, a seventeenth century smuggler who met an untimely end.
 The revenue authorities executed Long and hung his body in chains on the road out of the town.
 Us Brits have always been so charming!